• About PGC

 Are they practicing makes, or are they just collecting attempts?

-A workout is not productive just because the gym was full and the ball was flying.
+A workout isn’t productive just because the gym was full and the ball was flying.
 A workout is productive when the player leaves better than they walked in.

 Train the Process, Not Just the Result

-One of the best things you can do in shooting development is detach players from the emotional roller coaster of make or miss for a while and lock them into a specific point of emphasis.
+One of the best things you can do in shooting development is detach players from the emotional roller coaster of make or miss for a while and lock them into one point of emphasis.

 A good process tends to produce a good byproduct.

-When players lock in on one clear target and repeat it with intention, improvement becomes measurable.
-That’s a whole lot better than hoping volume alone fixes things.
+When players lock in on one clear target (could be arc, depth, left-right control, footwork into the catch…) and repeat it with intention, improvement becomes measurable.
+That’s a whole lot better than just telling players to get more shots up.

 Final Thought